 - Strain into a pot and drink 1 cup 3-4 times a day.

-Click here for my “Tulsi, Turmeric and Ginger Tea Recipe”.
+Click here for our “Tulsi, Turmeric and Ginger Tea Recipe”.
 Great medicine for treating and preventing colds, cough, flu and fever!

 Tulsi can also be used in the form of a powder, taken solely or added to an Ayurvedic formula.
 This is a great way to get a larger, more consistent dose of Tulsi, allowing its healing properties to become more potent.
 With the addition of other “like-minded” herbs, Tulsi becomes even more powerful still.
-Try my “Calm, Clarity and Rejuvenation” tincture, as a simple way to get your daily dose of Tulsi along with other emotionally healing and mentally rejuvenating herbs.
+Try our Mind Tonic tincture!

 - OM Shanti Tea